 An analytical laboratory is available for analyzing of a wide range of physical and chemical properties of meat.
 Analysis is available on a per sample fee basis.
-A PDF file listing analysis available and the fees can be found here.
+For inquiries, please contact Show-Ling Lee at email@example.com.

 The meat laboratory has complete on-the-rail slaughter facilities for all species: beef, pork, lamb and veal.
 Poultry slaughter is a separate area.
 Stunning is accomplished with electrical and captive bolt devices.
 Dehiding is done with air dehiders and a hide puller is available for hogs.
 Scalding of hogs is done using the most modern scalder/dehairer available.
 The slaughter floor has high speed splitting saws and air driven auxiliary saws for brisket opening and scribing.

 A high velocity air blast cooler is used for chilling.
 Two additional coolers provide space for carcass storage and viewing.
 All coolers are equipped for temperature control and monitoring of carcass and environmental temperature.

 A complete poultry slaughter line is available with appropriate stunning, picking, chilling and packaging equipment.
 Further processing of poultry products can be accomplished in the processing areas of the Meat Lab.